Ministry of Public Works (Indonesia): Japanese period

-Indonesia
+Indonesian period

 After Indonesia proclaimed independence on 17 August 1945, the Indonesian youths began to gradually seize power from the Japanese government, both in the central government (Jakarta / Bandung) and regional governments.
 After the Indonesian government formed the first Cabinet, the Minister began to formulate its organization and character.
-Public Works at that time (1945) was based in Bandung, taking the place of the former V. & W building. (known as Gedung Sate).
+Public Works at that time (1945) was based in Bandung, taking the place of the former V & W building (known as Gedung Sate).

 When the Dutch wanted to restore governmental power in the Dutch East Indies before the war, they came to follow the Allied Forces into Indonesia.
 As a result of the urges of the Dutch government, there was a physical conflict with the Indonesian Youth who wanted to defend their homeland and the occupied buildings, including the "Gedung Sate" which had become the Public Works Department Building at that time (this historic event is known as the "incident" of 3 December 1945, marked as an anniversary in the Ministry of Public Works).

 During the National revolution from 1945 to 1949, the Indonesian Central Government in Jakarta was forced to flee to Purworejo and then to Yogyakarta, as well as the Ministry of Public Works, and later on to Bukitinggi.
 After the Dutch Government in 1949 recognized the independence of the Republic of Indonesia, the center of the Indonesian government in Yogyakarta was moved again to Jakarta and the Ministry was reformed as the Ministry of Public Works and Energy of the United States of Indonesia.

 Since 1945, the Public Works (PU) has often undergone changes in leadership and organization, according to the political situation at that time.
 In the beginning of the formation of the Unitary Republic of Indonesia, the composition of the Ministries changed due to the changing situation of the times.

 Guided Democracy soon elevated the Ministry of Public Works into prestige as president Sukarno mandated the ministry's work in national construction to build a stronger nation.
-In the mid 1960s, there was a large Cabinet called the Dwikora Cabinet or the Cabinet of 100 Ministers.
+In the mid-1960s, there was a large Cabinet called the Dwikora Cabinet or the Cabinet of 100 Ministers.
 The Public Works Ministry also experienced organizational changes in the 60s and in the middle of the decade split into five distinct Ministries under the Dwikora Cabinet led under General Suprajogi, Coordinating Minister for Public Works.
 These ministries under the Coordinating Ministry were: